citp/privacy-policy-historical/h/hu/hus/hushmail.com.md

-> *The following text is extracted and transformed from the hushmail.com privacy policy that was archived on 2014-01-25.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140125153519id_/https%3A//www.hushmail.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the hushmail.com privacy policy that was archived on 2014-09-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140903104230id_/https%3A//www.hushmail.com/privacy) for the most accurate reproduction.*

-# Privacy Policy - Hushmail – Free Email with Privacy
+# Privacy Policy - Hushmail – Private Email

 ## Who we are